Lower Parma Cycle Route, which links Parma to Busseto for 80 km, following cycle paths and tracks parallel to the Great River.

 The Museums of Food bike circuit routes, which complement the Pedalart itineraries and were created in collaboration with FIAB, run on low-traffic roads in the foothills of Parma and the Po River.

-The first, departing from the Fidenza train station, leads to the Parmigiano Reggiano Museum in Soragna and the Culatello Museum in Polesine Parmense, passing Busseto
+The first, departing from the Fidenza train station, leads to the Parmigiano Reggiano Museum in Soragna and the Culatello Museum in Polesine Parmense, passing Busseto.

 Two museums on the banks of the Great River, revealing a magical and unexpected world, and a great bike path.

-To visit the Pasta Museum and the Tomato Museum, leave from the Parma train station to pedal along the Taro Valley and reach the ancient Corte Grancia della Benedettina di San Paolo di Collecchio
+To visit the Pasta Museum and the Tomato Museum, leave from the Parma train station to pedal along the Taro Valley and reach the ancient Corte Grancia della Benedettina di San Paolo di Collecchio.

 Attraversando il Parco regionale dei Boschi di Carrega, storica tenuta di caccia dei Duchi Farnese si giunge poi al Museo del Vino, nelle suggestive cantine della Rocca Sanvitale di Sala Baganza, emozionante per gli affreschi e gli ambienti del piano nobile.